 This drive is for the more adventurous as half of the loop is along unpaved roads not suitable for RVs and Trailers.
 The closest major town to where this loop begins is Aberdeen Washington, about 2.5 hours from Seattle.
 From Aberdeen you will head north along Highway 101.
 In about 44 miles you will reach the turnoff for the south shore Quinault road.
 You can turn here to complete the 31-mile loop counter clockwise or pass the turnoff and take the one for the north shore Quinault road.
 Either way you will cross the Upper Quinault River Bridge and return on the road you didn’t take to get there.

-Dog friendly ponts of interest incude the historic Lake Quinault Lodge (dog-friendly accomodation built in 1926), the 1/2-mile Rainforest Loop Interpretive Trail, Merriman Falls (visible from the south shore road), and
+Dog friendly ponts of interest incude the historic Lake Quinault Lodge (dog-friendly accommodation built in 1926), the 1/2-mile Rainforest Loop Interpretive Trail, and Merriman Falls (visible from the south shore road).

 If you’re a sucker for warm autumn colors and you and your dog are itching for a fall-time adventure, take an evening, weekend, or the entire week for yourself and enjoy Washington’s natural beauty.
 Every year the fall seems to come and go in the blink of an eye, so pack your bags and hit the road while the leaves are still on display.

 What is a favorite fall drive where you live?